Highcharts TypeScript Declarations

 Installation

 You need a TypeScript-capable Editor, like Microsoft's Visual Studio Code, for getting autocompletion and hints for Highcharts.
-Please note that Highcharts contains comprehensive declarations, which makes increased memory usage in a few editors like Webstorm necessary.
 The declarations are part of the Highcharts NPM package.
-The Highcharts NPM package can be installed in your project folder with npm install highcharts.
+The Highcharts NPM package can be installed in your project folder with the command npm install highcharts.

 Configuration